7 Tips to Put Storytelling at the Heart of Your Web Design

 1. Consistency Is Critical

 Imagine you saw someone in Walmart wearing a uniform from the ’90s and acting inconsistently with the other employees.
 Would you hand him your credit card?
-Without that clear brand identity, the website might lack consistency in design, messaging, and tone, confusing visitors and diluting your brand’s impact.
+Without that clear brand identity, the website might lack consistency in usability design, messaging, and tone, confusing visitors and diluting your brand’s impact.
 Worst of all, inconsistent brand applications give visitors that “scam alert” tingle.

 Just as you use branded signage to guide visitors through a store, use branded design elements to guide them through your virtual space.
 A defined brand identity ensures consistency across all of your touchpoints, and since your website is a primary touchpoint, visitors should immediately recognize and connect with our brand.